-The two brothers Van der Laan, of strict religion, have been running Holland's most successful software company for 10 years when suddenly their financial manager leaves the firm. ...
+The two brothers Van der Laan, of strict religion, have been running the Netherlands' most successful software company for 10 years when suddenly their financial manager leaves the firm. ...

 See full summary »

 De Prooi tells the story of the rise and fall of Dutch banker Rijkman Groenink and the fall of ABN AMRO Bank.
 It is based on the acclaimed novel by research journalist and professor Jeroen ...
 See full summary »